Acquiring and Merchant Acquiring Services 01 1

 • promptness and quality of technical support.

-It is also worth paying attention to additional features.
-Sometimes an acquirer provides services that are useful for business.
-For example, multi-currency payments (with favourable conversion within the system), one-click payment (based on saved information about the client), recurring payments (connection of regular debiting), holding (blocking of funds on the buyer’s account until the seller confirms the order), invoicing (electronic invoicing).
-Also acquiring service can become an opportunity of additional earnings for a company with EMI/PSP licence in Europe.
+It is also worth drawing attention to additional features.
+Sometimes an acquirer provides services, which are at least useful for business.
+For example, multicurrency payments—with favorable conversion within the system; one-click payment—based on saved information about the client; recurring payments—connection of regular debiting; holding—blocking of funds on the buyer’s account until the seller confirms the order; invoicing—electronic invoicing.
+Besides, acquiring can become the source of extra income for a company with EMI/PSP licence in Europe.

-Increased sales.
-Shoppers will not have to abandon purchases if for some reason they do not have cash with them.
-In addition, many people prefer to pay with cards because of cashbacks – partial refunds after a purchase provided by banks.
-It is known that a customer spends money from a card more easily, and the average cheque is higher than when paying in cash.
-It is difficult to predict the exact revenue growth after the introduction of cashless payment, but, on average, it is at least 10%.
+More sales.
+Consumers won’t be able to leave purchases if for some reason they don’t have cash with them.
+Moreover, a lot of people prefer to pay by cards due to cashbacks – partial returns after a purchase provided by banks.
+It is known that having spent money from a card is easier for a customer, and the average cheque turns out to be higher than when paying by cash.
+It is difficult to predict precisely the revenue growth after cashless payment introduction, but, on average, at least 10%.

-on collection services.
-In addition, when paying by card, the cashier will not make a mistake in the change, and fraud is impossible.
+Decrease of risks and expenses: when the majority of revenue is a non-cash payment, less time and funds are spent on collection services.
+Besides, if the payment is made by card, the cashier won’t make a mistake in the change, and fraud is impossible.

 Protection from counterfeit money.
-The terminal is not a protection against counterfeiters, but with its help you can reduce the turnover of cash, thereby reducing losses due to the acceptance of counterfeit notes.
+The terminal is not protection against counterfeiters, but thanks to it, you can decrease cash turnover, thereby reducing your losses connected with the acceptance of fake banknotes.

 Improved business reputation.
-A shop using the services of an acquiring bank looks reliable and modern to visitors.
+The shop which has the service of an acquiring bank looks reliable and modern for visitors.

-care of customer comfort is an obvious competitive advantage for any retailer.
+Improvement of service quality.
+To take care of customer comfort is a clear competitive advantage of any retailer.

 Disadvantages of acquiring